PNW Race, Racism, Anti-Racism Series

 Registration is not required, but it is strongly encouraged.
 The Zoom password is 5Kb0AC.

-Race and Gender and the Outcome of the 2020 Election
+Race, Gender and the 2020 Election

 Interview with Q&A